Cameloah/Kraeng-o-meter/README.md

 - The measuring range should be around +/- 5° from the initial position, therefore simple pitch and roll angles are sufficient and gimbal lock is irrelevant.
 - The resolution should be at least 0.1°.
 - The rate of changes in tilt angles is comparably low, therefore the calculation is based on the accelleration measurements only.
 No gyroscope is taken into account.
-- Reaction time can be low, therefore heavy filtering with introduced phaseshift is not an issue.
+- Reaction time can be low, therefore heavy filtering with introduced phaseshift can be used.

 ## The Math
 To correctly display the tilt angles in two axies, the device needs to know the ships axies of pitch and roll rotation.
 To find the correct rotation-matrix, a series of two calibration procedures needs to be perfomed once. the resulting rotation-matrices are multiplied to compute the final rotation-matrix to transform the accelleration measurements from the sensor frame to the ship frame.